Website Manager

 Can My Child Play With a Buddy?

-We do not participate in a buddy / coach request system for our normal soccer season.
-While we understand that it may be a convenience for you, it is not developmentally better for the child, and also presents logistical problems.
+We do not participate in a buddy system (player-2-player, player-2-coach, etc..) for our normal soccer season.
+While we understand that it may be a convenience for you, it causes logistical problems we are not equipped to handle.
+We may take into consideration requesting/linking/pairing of a Coach-2-Assistant Coach, or a Volunteer-2-Volunteer (within the same division).

 Pets